 Bachelor of Arts and Minor in Classics

 Temple Classics offers majors in Classical Languages and Literatures and Classical Civilizations, as well as minors in Classical Languages and Ancient Mediterranean Studies.
-Special programs allow undergraduates to major in Classics and earn secondary school teaching certification or to major in Classics and earn a Masters in Education in five years.
 The Department of Greek and Roman Classics offers courses in Ancient Greek and Latin, as well as a wide range of courses on the literature, culture and history of these ancient Mediterranean civilizations; these courses use English texts so that any interested student can participate.

 Learn More about the Major and Minor Concentrations in Classics

 Dual Degree: 4+1 – Classical Languages and Literature – Latin (BA) + Secondary Education (M.ED.)

 This accelerated degree program (4+1) offers Classical Languages and Literature undergraduate majors with a concentration in Latin in the College of Liberal Arts the exciting opportunity to complete their undergraduate degree AND a Master’s Degree in Secondary Education within five years.
 Apply in your sophomore year.
 This M.Ed. meets the Pennsylvania Department of Education’s program requirements for Teacher Certification in Latin PK-12 grades.

 Research The Classics

 Our faculty and students share a special bond that transcends the classroom.
 Advanced majors have opportunities to assist faculty with research both on-campus and around the world.